 Testing the Shimoda Action X30 out in the field

-Shimoda, a Kickstarter company that wanted to design adventure camera bags for everyone, not just the average day to day photographer.
-From taking advanced materials to minimise stress on the body when climbing up mountains to designing and creating a separate set of shoulder straps designed specifically for women, Shimoda seem to put a lot of time and thought into their products
+Shimoda, a Kickstarter company that wanted to design adventure camera bags for everyone, not just the average day-to-day photographer.
+From taking advanced materials to minimise stress on the body when climbing up mountains to designing and creating a separate set of shoulder straps designed specifically for women, Shimoda seems to put a lot of time and thought into their products

 But knowing all of this, you may ask, what is it like in the real world?
 Well, I took the Army Green Shimoda action X30 camera bag and medium mirrorless core unit with me to Scotland for a few weeks to find out what it is really like.

 The very first thing you notice with this Shimoda Action x30 bag is just how good the quality is, the durable water-resistant nylon material alongside the YKK splashguard zippers ensure you don't need to worry when caught out in the elements.